nancynewlin-masi/ConnectomeSpecial/README.md

 # Customizable hyperparameters
 * The number of streamlines used for tractography are 10,000,000.
 This can be changed in the script.
 * The working directory is where the script expected the "support_scripts" folder to be, and where the temporary directories will be made.

+# Quality Control - Example visualization
+The following document is generated automatically.

 # Technical Notes
 This script performs probabilistic tractography (MRtrix "iFOD2" algorithm, the default algorithm) using a white matter FOD.
 It is anatomicall constrained ("-act" setting on) using a 5-tissue-type mask generated from the associated structural image (T1 weighted scan).